emmo-repo/MAEO-Ontology/README.md

 ## License

-MarketPlace Experts Ontology is released under a Creative Commons license Attribution 4.0 International (CC BY 4.0).
+MarketPlace Agent and Expert Ontology is released under a Creative Commons license Attribution 4.0 International (CC BY 4.0).
 See [here](https://creativecommons.org/licenses/by/4.0/legalcode) for more information.